prakhar1989/hugo-blog/projects.md

 	<div class="project-item">
 		<h3><a href="https://www.npmjs.org/package/newman">Newman</a></h3>
 		<p class="stack">Javascript, Node.js, Sinon.js, Grunt, Mocha</p>
 <p><a href="https://www.npmjs.org/package/newman">Newman</a> is a command-line collection runner for Postman.
-With Newman, postman users can integrate Postman collections with their build system.
-Or run automated tests for their API through a cron job.
+With Newman, postman users can integrate Postman collections with their build system or run automated tests for their API through a cron job.
 One can also use Newman as a grunt plugin to run their API tests any time you save your code in your editor.
-Newman is a npm package and can be installed very easily.</p>
+Newman is available as a npm package and can be installed very easily.</p>
 <p>Newman was one of my biggest side-projects till date with development spanning over a two month period.
-We spent a lot of time in designing the structure so that it is extensible for its users.
+We spent a lot of time in designing the architecture so that it is extensible for its users.
 At the end Newman is more like a library which can be integrated with any application.
-Lastly, Newman happens to be my first library available on NPM!</p>
+Lastly, Newman happens to be my first library to be available on NPM!</p>
 <p>For more information about the project do read my accompanying <a href="articles/newman-is-live/">blog post.</a></p>
 	</div>
 </li>